davidtchiu/davidtchiu.github.io/teaching/cs161/lab13.cards/index.md

   public static void main(String[] args) {
     System.out.println("DeckPro Version 1.0");
     System.out.println("Please enter one of the fllowing options:");
-    System.out.println("load: if you want to load a deck from a file") System.out.println("full: if you want to create a full deck of 52 cards");
+    System.out.println("load: if you want to load a deck from a file");
+    System.out.println("full: if you want to create a full deck of 52 cards");

     Scanner keyboard = new Scanner(System.in);